Max Beitan

-Maxim Viktorovich Beitan (Latvian:Maksims Beitāns) (Russian: Максим Викторович Бейтан) (born 25 November 1986) known as Max Beitan, is a Latvian cellist.
-He is the winner of 18 international competitions five of them Grand Prix Awards.
-Max Beitan tours and performs extensively in Europe, the US and Asia and is famous by his virtuosic repertoire.
+Maxim Viktorovich Beitan (Russian: Максим Викторович Бейтан; born 25 November 1986), known as Max Beitan, is a Latvian cellist.
+He is the winner of 18 international competitions, five of them Grand Prix Awards.
+Max Beitan tours and performs extensively in Europe, the US and Asia and is known for performing a wide repertoire.
 Beitan currently resides in Lugano, Switzerland.

 Early life

-Beitan was studying with Johannes Goritzki, Victoria Yagling and Natalia Gutman.
-When Beitan was four, he began his first cello studies in Latvia with Irina Titarenko in Jelgava, Latvia.
-At the age of five, Beitan had his first solo concert and at the age of six, he was invited to perform at a concert that was broadcast on National Latvian Television (Latvian: Latvijas Televīzija) where was awarded by the Latvian composer Raimods Pauls.
-Since his early childhood, Beitan performed all over Europe and has won 18 international music competitions, five of which were the highest Grand Prix Awards, including the Grand Prix of the National Competition "Talent of Latvia", ‘’Liezen cello competition’’ Grand Prix (as an additional prize he received 19th century cello from the Soros Foundation as a gift), Teodor Reiter international competition Grand Prix, the Dotzauer Prize in Dresden and the "New Names" in Moscow, which led to him studying with Daniel Shafran.
+Beitan was born in Makhachkala, Russia, and moved to Latvia in early childhood, where he grew up and began music studies.
+Beitan was studying with Daniil Shafran, Natalia Gutman, Ivo Pogorelich, Johannes Goritzki and Victoria Yagling.
+He started cello at age four with Irina Titarenko in Jelgava, Latvia.
+At age five he gave his first solo performance, and at six he appeared on Latvijas Televīzija; during this period he received encouragement from composer Raimonds Pauls.
+(Latvian: Latvijas Televīzija) where he was awarded by the Latvian composer Raimonds Pauls.
+Since early childhood, Beitan has performed all over Europe and has won 18 international music competitions, five of which were the highest Grand Prix Awards, including the Grand Prix of the National Competition "Talent of Latvia", ‘’Liezen cello competition’’ Grand Prix (as an additional prize he received 19th century cello from the Soros Foundation as a gift), Teodor Reiter international competition Grand Prix, the Dotzauer Prize in Dresden and the "New Names" in Moscow, which led to him studying with Daniel Shafran.
 In 2006 he graduated from a Musical College in Latvia and began attending The Royal College of Music in London, where Beitan obtained a Higher Education Degree.
-He obtained Master's and Soloist Degree at the Conservatorio della Svizzera Italiana in Lugano.
+He obtained Master's and Soloist Degree at the Conservatorio della Svizzera Italiana SUPSI in Lugano.